MerOmega/aaxis-test/README.md

 # aaxis-test

-This is a technical test for AAXIS
+This is a technical test for AAXIS, use port 80 to access the API.

 ## Installation